wp-plugins/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= 1.9.2 =
+- Fixed the edit link in the member search interface.

 = 1.9.1 =
 - Added Turkish language translation to the plugin.
 The translation was submitted by Murat SEYISOGLU.